shwetachavan555/Mintclassic-company-storage-analysis/README.md

-# Inventory Analysis of  Mint Classics Company- relational database MauntClassics
+# Analize data in a model car database with MySQL Workbench -Inventory Analysis of  Mint Classics Company- relational database MauntClassics

 ## Overview
 This project analyzes the relational database "MauntClassics" to optimize warehouse storage and reduce overstock.
 The goal is to make data-driven decisions for warehouse closure while maintaining supply chain efficiency.

-# Key Insights
+## Key Insights
 - High Sales Products: The majority of stock movement.
 - Oversold Items: Inventory tracking improvements are needed.
 - Negligible Normal & Overstocked Products: Warehouse space can be optimized.
-# Key Takeaways:
+## Key Takeaways:
   High Sales: The business moves inventory efficiently, but supply chain management needs optimization to prevent stockouts.
   Oversold Products: This is likely due to inaccurate stock tracking or delays in replenishment.
   Normal & Overstocked Products: Minimal impact on storage decisions.